Peter Snow: Books

-In addition to presenting programmes, Snow has written a number of books besides the ones written with his son, Dan.
-In 1970, he wrote "Leila’s Hijack War" with a journalist colleague, David Phillips, telling the story of the international crisis that was caused by Palestinian guerrillas, including Leila Khaled, who hijacked three airliners and blew them up on a desert airstrip.
-In 1972, he wrote "Hussein", the Biography of King Hussein of Jordan.
-In 2010.
-Snow published "To War with Wellington", the story of the Iron Duke's campaigns from Portugal to Waterloo.
-In 2013, he published "When Britain burned the White House", the story of the 1814 British invasion of Washington.
+Snow has written a number of books besides the ones written with his son, Dan.
+In 1970, he wrote Leila's Hijack War with a journalist colleague, David Phillips, telling the story of the international crisis that was caused by Palestinian guerrillas, including Leila Khaled, who hijacked three airliners and blew them up on a desert airstrip.
+In 1972, he wrote Hussein, the biography of King Hussein of Jordan.
+In 2010, he published To War with Wellington, the story of the Iron Duke's campaigns from Portugal to Waterloo.
+In 2013, he published When Britain burned the White House, the story of the 1814 British invasion of Washington.

-In 2015, he published "The Battle of Waterloo Experience" with his son Dan on the occasion of the bicentenary of the Battle of Waterloo in June 1815.
-In 2016, they went on to write "Treasures of British History, The Nation's History told through its 50 Most Important Documents".
+In 2015, he published The Battle of Waterloo Experience with his son Dan on the occasion of the bicentenary of the Battle of Waterloo in June 1815.
+In 2016, they went on to write Treasures of British History, The Nation's History told through its 50 Most Important Documents.

-In 2017, Peter and his wife, Ann MacMillan of the Canadian Broadcasting Corporation (CBC), wrote "War Stories, Gripping Tales of Courage, Cunning and Compassion", which was published by John Murray.
+In 2017, Peter and his wife, Ann MacMillan of the Canadian Broadcasting Corporation (CBC), wrote War Stories, Gripping Tales of Courage, Cunning and Compassion, which was published by John Murray.

-In 2020, Peter and Ann wrote "Treasures of World History, the Story of Civilisation in 50 documents" published by Welbeck.
-In 2022 Peter and Ann wrote - also published by Welbeck - "Kings and Queens, the real lives of the English Monarchs".
+In 2020, Peter and Ann wrote Treasures of World History, the Story of Civilisation in 50 documents published by Welbeck.
+In 2022 they wrote – also published by Welbeck – Kings and Queens, the real lives of the English Monarchs.